 Starting our virtual morning on Tuesday at the Presentation Summit was Nancy Duarte who was present with a cool videotaped message that introduced the keynote speaker of the day, Garr Reynolds.
-Nancy spoke highly of Garr as an amazing, honest person who has inspired her.
+Nancy spoke highly of Garr as an “amazing, honest person who has inspired her.”

 Garr, who spoke virtually from Osaka, Japan was awake late at night to coincide with the time difference with Austin, USA.
 He began his talk with pictures that showed views from his bedroom window during his childhood spent in west coast USA.
 He joked that he could probably see across the ocean to Japan, his future home country–even then!

-Garr mentioned that PowerPoint or Keynote are just presentation tools, and presenting as an art is a much older form.
+Garr mentioned that PowerPoint and Keynote are just presentation tools, and presenting as an art is a much older form.
 He then talked about Kamishibai, a storytelling art form from Japan that uses changing pictures, a technique akin to today’s slides.

 Garr spoke about a red Mt.
 Fuji, tsunamis, and earthquakes, mainly about the recent natural calamity in Japan where 25,000 people lost their lives.
 He mentioned how displaced people in Japan were rehabilitated.
 He spoke how there was almost no panic, and no looting during this disaster, and how everything was so civilized, a reflection of Japanese culture.

 He then asked everyone in the audience to talk to the person seated next to them about what inspires them.
 He said lessons are all around us, and what inspires him about Japan is nature.
-Nothing in Japan is far from nature including art forms like ikebana.
+Nothing in Japan is far from nature including art forms like Ikebana.
 I do not remember Garr’s exact words but he quoted the great Japanese teacher, Morihei Yeshiva who said one must study how water flows in a valley stream, and study the teachings that nature brings forth.
 Nature thus is a sensei, a teacher.
 We must also learn lessons from the pine tree, the bamboo, and the plum blossom.

 Even during natural calamities, when larger trees cannot cope with storms, the bamboo may bend but it does not break.

 Bamboo shoots can grow a meter a day.

 We are all so busy, so much so that Garr asked how many of us in the audience were too busy to raise our hands.
 We need to still our lives.
 It is only in still water that we can see.

-- Be always ready.
+5. Be always ready

 The warrior, like bamboo is always ready for action.

-- Find wisdom in emptiness.
+6. Find wisdom in emptiness

 Empty your cup so that it may be filled.